 The most important buildings found on the island date back to medieval times.
 These include the Fatebenefratelli Hospital, which was built in 1584 to house patients recovering from the plague, and the Basilica of St. Bartholomew.

-If you want to get away from the touristy parts of the city and rub shoulders with the locals, head to the Jewish Ghetto.
+If you want to get away from the touristy parts of the city and rub shoulders with the locals, head to the Jewish Quarter.

 Thought to be the oldest surviving Jewish Quarter in Europe, this neighbourhood is popular among locals for its bakeries and delicious Roman Jewish cuisine.